ecarmeli/autohotkey-ergonomic-mouse/README.md

 3. **Hot-Swap:** It overwrites the local copy of `ErgonomicMouse.ahk`.
 4. **Execution:** It spins up the AutoHotkey executable to load the freshly updated script safely.
 5. **Offline Resiliency:** If you are offline (e.g., on an airplane or disconnected from corporate network infrastructure), the script fails silently within 8 seconds and immediately launches the local cached version so your peripheral setup never stops working.

----

-## 🛠️ Installation & Deployment

-### Method A: Admin Mode (Recommended)
-Use this method if you have administrative privileges on the target machine and want the script to interact seamlessly with other software running as administrator (e.g., Task Manager, elevated terminals). **Note**: Method B is recommendedin  a Windows Remote Desktop Services (RDS) environment.

-1. Download or clone this repository to the local machine.
-2. Right-click `DeployErgonomicMouse.bat` and select **Run as Administrator**.
-3. The installation script will create the target directory, provision `LaunchAndUpdater.ps1`, copy `ErgonomicMouse.ahk`, and register a Windows Scheduled Task to run silently at every user logon.

-### Method B: User Mode (No UAC Requirements)
-Use this option on strictly managed corporate machines where local administrative permissions are blocked.

-1. Download or clone this repository to the local machine.
-2. Double-click `DeployErgonomicMouse-User.bat` (No UAC prompt will appear).
-3. The solution installs itself entirely inside the user's `$ENV:LOCALAPPDATA` directory and registers a standard-privilege user Scheduled Task to execute silently at login.

----

-## 📝 Prerequisites

-*   **PowerShell 5.1+** (Native on Windows 10 and Windows 11).